MenglanPang/Spline-based-AFT-Model/README.md

 #### Code to run the spline-based AFT model:
 ##### `Example.R`
-The program uses the dataset 'colon' in the R 'survival' package, and generates the results save in  `colon_splineaft.rda`.
+The program uses the dataset `colon` in the R `survival` package, and generates the results save in  `colon_splineaft.rda`.

 #### Code to check the AFT and PH assumptions:
 ##### `Diagnostics.R`